keephq/keep/README.md

 The UI is now available at http://localhost:3000 and the backend is available at http://localhost:8080.

 #### Spinning up Keep with Helm on Kubernetes/Openshift
-To install Keep to your Kubernetes ease free with Helm, run the following commands:
+To install Keep to your Kubernetes ease-free with Helm, run the following commands:

 ```shell
 helm repo add keephq https://keephq.github.io/helm-charts